-The application of heat can help to facilitate gentle stretching.
-Elastoplast's Therapeutic Heat Pad is ideal for treating neck and shoulder discomfort (always read the label.
-Use only as directed.
-If symptoms persist contact your healthcare practitioner.
+The application of heat can help facilitate gentle stretching.
+Elastoplast’s Spiral Heat Patch is ideal for treating neck and shoulder discomfort.
+It provides up to twelve hours of soothing heat to relieve muscle pain.

 Remember, if symptoms last for more than a few days or pain and immobility increase, see a medical professional.
 Prolonged neck, shoulder or upper back pain can be a sign of a more serious medical condition.

 Please note that none of the above given tips or recommendations substitute medical advice.
 Important: consult a health professional in case of an injury or if you suspect overuse of joints or a medical condition such as a fracture.
 A physician should be consulted in those acute cases when the condition is accompanied by reddening, swelling or hyperthermia of joints, ongoing joint trouble or severe pain and/or are associated with neurological symptoms

 For further information regarding Elastoplast products, please contact us via email on email@example.com.
 Carefully read the instructions for use given in our products‘ packages.